 Enterprise Europe Network (EEN) is the largest support network for small and medium-sized enterprises (SMEs) which helps them innovate and grow on an international scale.
 The network is active in more than 60 countries worldwide.
 In Malta, 4 local organisations – Malta Enterprise, the Malta Business Bureau, the Malta Chamber of Commerce and the Malta Council for Science and Technology – have come together and pooled their resources to offer a more consolidated and value-added service to the local business community.

 The Malta EEN Network is also supported by the MELIITA project (funded through Horizon 2020 and COSME) and aims to support the smart growth of the Maltese SMEs by increasing the efficiency and effectiveness of investments in research, development and innovation.
-The current project, MELIITA 3 started in January 2019 and will run up to 2020.

-This article was last updated on: February 25, 2021
+This article was last updated on: October 26, 2021